Before you begin

 - Certificate body

-- Also known as the intermediate certificate.
-Note that the certificate chain is not required for self-signed certificates.
+- Certificate chain: Also known as the intermediate certificate.
+The certificate chain is not required for self-signed certificates.

 Certificates that aren’t in use can be deleted as long as your Cloud WAF is not actively being provisioned.

 - On the Certificates page, click View to the far right of the certificate.
 The view certificate page appears.